Mission

 Stephanie Doster, Senior Director, Marketing and Communications, ICDI and Space4 Center

-Angela Cruze, Program Manager, ICDI
+Angela Cruze, Director, Operations and Programming, ICDI

 Kian Alavy, Program Coordinator, Office of Undergraduate Education